weiserlab/ambuj/index.md

 ## Research Themes

 Before I became an academic, I was a software engineer at [NXP Semiconductors](http://nxp.com).
 Thus, I am an engineer and an experimental computer scientist.
-The majority of the projects I work on are application-driven.
-Generally, they fall under these themes.
+The majority of the projects that I work on are application-driven.
+Generally, they fall under one of these themes.

 * **Bridging digital world with physical world:**